EricL0wry/angular-tour-of-heroes/README.md

 # angular-tour-of-heroes

-An Angular docs build tutorial application
+An Angular application built using the Angular tutorial at *[angular.io/tutorial(https://angular.io/tutorial).